D4wnstar/aetherwisp/Analytical mechanics/Hamiltonian mechanics/Canonical transformation.md

 > \dot{\tilde{p}}=\omega \tilde{p}\cos \tilde{q}\sin \tilde{q}=-\frac{ \partial K }{ \partial \tilde{q} }  \\
 > \dot{\tilde{q}}=\omega \cos ^{2}\tilde{q}=\frac{ \partial K }{ \partial \tilde{p} }
 > \end{cases}\quad(?)\tag{1}$$
 > We need some property to verify that such a $K$ can exist.
-Since we're working with derivatives, we may as well use the [[Teorema di Schwarz]] as a check.
+Since we're working with derivatives, we may as well use the [[Schwarz theorem]] as a check.
 The following must be true:
 > $$\frac{ \partial  }{ \partial \tilde{p} } \frac{ \partial K }{ \partial \tilde{q} } =\frac{ \partial  }{ \partial \tilde{q} } \frac{ \partial K }{ \partial \tilde{p} } $$
 > but doing the math with the values we are hoping for in $(1)$ leads to
 > $$-\omega \cos \tilde{q}\sin \tilde{q}=-2\omega \cos \tilde{q}\sin \tilde{q}$$
 > This is impossibile, so $K$ cannot exists.
 As such, this transformation is not canonical.

-> [!example]
+> [!example]- Scalings
-> Here's another transformation
+> Here's a scaling transformation
 > $$p_{i}=\alpha \tilde{p}_{i},\quad q_{i}=\beta \tilde{q}_{i}$$
 > with derivatives
 > $$\dot{p}_{i}=\alpha \dot{\tilde{p}}_{i},\quad \dot{q}_{i}=\beta \dot{\tilde{q}}_{i}$$